 - Gaussian Girl: "The Man With the Child in his Eyes".

-- Getting Crap Past the Radar: The strongly implied reference to anal sex in "Wow" (the line about "Hitting the Vaseline", with Bush patting her bottom during live performances) surprisingly did not result in "Wow", her third single, from being banned anywhere in 1979.
+- Getting Crap Past the Radar: The strongly implied reference to anal sex in "Wow" (the line about "Hitting the Vaseline", with Bush patting her bottom during live performances and in the video) surprisingly did not result in "Wow", her third single, from being banned anywhere in 1979.

 - I Know Karate: She studied at Goldsmiths College karate club.
 Her trainer, Dave Hazard, wrote in his book Born Fighter that some of her dance moves came from Karate.